francesco-saponaro/ramen-locator/README.md

 * To test my Ramen skills as a recreational time.
     * The user can take the Ramen knowledge quiz accessible through the slider menu, which is accessible from every page.

+## Lighthouse
+* The video was taking a long time to load and was delaying the loading of the rest of the page.
+I have optimized and resized the autoplay video for better web performance and loading times.
+* The images were taking a long time to load and were delaying the loading of the rest of the page.I have converted most images to webp format for better performance and loading times.

 ## Browsers
 * Mozilla, Chrome, Edge and Safari all display same projected layout and have no issues and at any screen sizes.
 * Webp image format supported on all browsers except Safari macOS, however it is being implemented in the last version of Safari 14.
-They already work correctly on safari iOS
+They already work correctly on safari iOS.
 * Mozilla, Chrome, Edge and Safari display an "allow location" alert which requires authorisation in order to show the geolocation in the map.

 ## Screen sizes